BIGJRA/BIGJRA.github.io/reborn.md

 - **Rockruff**
 - **Larvesta**

-Of course, we can get the other 17 at a later time.
+We can get the other 17 at a later time.

 ## North Obsidia Ward